"This is transformational...not only will it supply the town with energy, but it will make money."

-Developing renewable energy projects in regional Australia will empower country towns and prepare them for a smarter future.
+Renewable energy power plants in regional Australia can empower country towns and prepare them for a smarter future.
 We are committed to delivering long-term community benefits with positive social and environmental impact.

-We design and construct localised power supply for regional towns using a portfolio of energy sources.
-Our projects can power industry and homes by harnessing the sun, wind, and landfill waste.
-We utilise ground-breaking technology to stabilise the grid with batteries and facilitate a greater penetration of renewable energy.
+BET develops renewable hybrid power plants for regional towns, harnessing a portfolio of energy sources.
+We utilise ground-breaking technology to stabilise the grid with batteries and provide greater power security.

-BET's system design gives towns throughout regional Australia the ability to create renewable energy as well as new income streams.
-In turn, this can help boost regional economies and provide a sense of autonomy.
+BET's system design could allow towns throughout regional Australia to create renewable energy as well as derive new income streams.
+In turn, it could help boost regional economies through new industry attracted to the town and provide a sense of autonomy.

 Meet The Team